-Similar to students in the other areas, students in the Nontrack option must take four written and one oral qualifying exam (to be taken upon successful completion of all written qualifying exams).
-These exams will be determined according to the coursework and research focus of the student.
-Generally, the examinations will cover areas of knowledge that are connected to
+Similar to students in the other areas, students in the Nontrack option must take four written and one oral qualifying exam (to be taken upon successful completion

 IX.
 Dissertation Prospectus

 After successfully completing the oral examination, doctoral students must, by the end of the semester following their oral examination, submit a formal dissertation proposal to the faculty chair of their supervisory committee and arrange an open meeting with their supervisory committee and area faculty to discuss the proposal.
 If the proposal is accepted, the candidate is permitted to complete the project in consultation with the supervisory committee.